 You should seek medical advice as soon as possible if you think you have ruptured your Achilles tendon.
 Often this will be treated with immobilisation (wearing a plaster cast or plastic boot) for several weeks.
 Surgery may sometimes be required to repair the tear.

 If your whole foot is painful, heavy and swollen, it may be a sign of oedema.

 This is a build-up of fluid (mainly water) in the body's tissues, causing swelling to occur in the affected area.

 Oedema will usually affect your whole lower leg as well.
 See your GP, or if the pain and swelling is severe, go to your nearest accident and emergency (A&E) department.

 An object embedded in your foot

-Foot pain can sometimes be caused by an object that has become embedded in the foot.
-Therefore it may be worth considering whether you have stepped on something sharp with bare feet, and examining your foot for a wound.
+Foot pain can sometimes be caused by an object embedded in the foot.
+It may therefore be worth considering whether you have stepped on something sharp with bare feet and examining your foot for a wound.

-The fracture area will be tender to touch and the skin may be bruised.
-You should stop all activity immediately and try not to put weight on the foot until you see a doctor.
+The affected area will be very painful and tender to touch, and the skin may be bruised.
+You should stop all activity immediately and avoid putting weight on your foot until you see a doctor